flatrat24/blog/content/projects/gyro/_index.md

 * **Traffic Signal:** A trio of red, yellow, and green lights all facing the same singular direction
 * **Traffic Totem:** Four traffic signals housed inside a single enclosure with each signal facing one of four perpendicular directions
+* **Lane:** A single path for vehicles to travel along in single file with a uniform direction throughout
+* **Road:** A set of parallel lanes directly adjacent to each other, but no necessarily with a uniform direction.
+* **Active/Sleeping/Dead Road:** An active road is one that 1) has vehicles on it, and 2) has a green light.
+A sleeping road is one that only fulfills has vehicles but no green light.
+A dead road is one without vehicles regardless of the color of the light.

 ## Project Structure